Means: ‘love one another’ in Luo, one of the local languages of northern Uganda.

 These priorities have been carefully considered within the design of the Institute and the follow-up components of this project.

-The Institute will address the gender-related challenges that female returnees face due to their status as females, their perceived or actual loss of ‘virginity’ during their time with the LRA, and the enhanced stigma for young women who have returned with children as a result of rape and sexual enslavement.
+The Institute addresses the gender-related challenges that female returnees face due to their status as females, their perceived or actual loss of ‘virginity’ during their time with the LRA, and the enhanced stigma for young women who have returned with children as a result of rape and sexual enslavement.
 The Institute combines capacity building workshops with trauma-related sessions and health modules in support of their recovery and reintegration and in recognition of their aspirations to create a different life for themselves and their children.

 Based on the consultations with female returnees and service providers in northern Uganda between 2014-2016, the Institute is designed to: